PancakeTAS/puppy-os/docs/RUNTIME.md

 U-Boot is then programmed to load the kernel and execute it.
 U-Boot also loads a flattened device tree.
 A device tree is a datastructure used on SoCs that describes at which memory adresses all hardware components are positioned.
 Unlike something like PCIe, there isn't a standardized way to "scan" for hardware, which is why a DTB (device tree blob) is required.

-The kernel arguments passed to Linux from U-Boot tell it to mount the next partition as root partition and execute the runit init system.
+The kernel arguments passed to Linux from U-Boot tell it to mount the next partition as read-only root partition and execute the "init system".

-The runit init system on the now fresh Linux system can barely be considered an init system, as all the initialization is written in bash by the user.
-It executes the `1` file, which mounts the essential virtual file systems and some other misc things (check out the script to see the full initialization).
+The "init system" is a fairly simple shell script, which mounts the usual virtual filesystems, as well as the "overlay" filesystem, containing configuration files and more.
+It then replaces itself with runit.

-After executing `1`, runit launches it's primitive service manager (read the runit wiki for more information) and hands off serial to the main shell (dash).
+The runit system is configured by you.